Kinga Surma: Member of Provincial Parliament

 Surma sought funding for a new Toronto Catholic District School Board school in her riding.
-On August 27, 2020 she announced provincial funding replace the Buttonwood hill school.
-On October 30, 2020 she announced a $26.4 million investment to build a new Catholic Secondary School in Etobicoke Centre and $35 of funding for the refurbishment of Bishop Allen Academy.
+On August 27, 2020 she announced provincial funding to replace the Buttonwood hill school.
+On October 30, 2020 she announced a $26.4 million investment to build a new Catholic Secondary School in Etobicoke Centre and $36 million of funding for the refurbishment of Bishop Allen Academy.